King Girado

-Filbert Barinos Girado, Jr. (born April 14, 1979), better known by his stage name King, is a Filipino singer, musician, model and actor.
+Filbert Barinos Girado Jr., better known by his stage name King, is a Filipino singer, musician, model and actor.
 He graduated with a degree of Bachelor of Science in Medical Technology from Far Eastern University.
 He is known for his hit songs such as "Maybe", "Bat 'di Mo Pagbigyan", and "Will You Wait for Me" from his albums Solo and The Reason I Exist under Star Music.